 One unsafe shift is a crisis.
 A pattern of unsafe staffing is a structural problem – and the question becomes whether the unit or facility is worth staying at.

-Evaluate the pattern honestly:
+Evaluate the pattern with a clear eye:

 Is unsafe staffing a recurring event or a genuine exception?
 Facilities that are chronically understaffed tend to normalize the crisis over time.
 Charge nurses stop escalating.
 ADOs pile up without response.
 This is the warning sign.